ppy/osu-wiki/news/2019-05-10-spring-2019-fanart-contest.md

 [![](https://assets.ppy.sh/contests/78/header.jpg)](https://osu.ppy.sh/community/contests/78)

 If you find yourself a person of artistic interest, this should be right up your alley!
-The artists among us have **14 days** to take a whirl at drawing any **spring-themed rendition of the osu! official or community mascots**.
+The artists among us have **14 days** to take a whirl at drawing any **spring-themed rendition of the official or community-sourced osu! mascots**.

 We mean "spring-themed" as in the season spring, not springs as in bouncy coils or whatever else.